The 24-hour cooling-off period.

 “A firm must not communicate or approve a direct offer financial promotion for a qualifying cryptoasset to a retail client who is a restricted investor or who has not been categorised, unless: (1) at least 24 hours have elapsed since the personalised risk warning was given to the client; and (2) the client has not previously invested in qualifying cryptoassets with the firm.”

-The clock starts at the moment the personalised risk warning is delivered.
-The clock ends 24 hours later.
-Between those two timestamps, the firm cannot allow the consumer to deposit, buy, or otherwise commit funds to a cryptoasset transaction.
+The clock starts when the personalised risk warning is delivered.
+For 24 hours, the consumer cannot deposit, buy, or commit funds.

 What it requires.

 Deliver and timestamp the personalised risk warning.
-The cooling-off clock starts at delivery.
-The timestamp has to be auditable.
+The clock starts at delivery; the timestamp must be auditable.

 Block transaction completion for 24 hours.
-The funnel has to actually prevent purchase, deposit, or commit during the cooling-off window.
-A “please wait” message that the user can dismiss is non-compliant.
+The funnel must actually prevent purchase, deposit, or commit.
+A dismissible “please wait” message is non-compliant.

 Re-trigger the warning on the second visit.
-If 24 hours have elapsed and the consumer returns, the firm should refresh the personalised risk warning before unlocking the transaction.
+On return after 24 hours, refresh the warning before unlocking the transaction.

 Common violations.